kv-crosstech/dalle2panorama/README.md

 Add other cloud models like Stable Diffusion (if they release API), Midjourney (if they release API and inpainting)

+Add support for using multiple models for generation/inpainting/expanding at the same time.
+For example generate with Stable Diffusion/Midjourney and then inpaint with DALL·E 2 or vice versa.

 ## Changelog

 `v0.0.1`